evangelistawatwit/USBrakr/README.md

 # USBrakr
-A plug-and-play scanner for malware detection and isolation stored completely externally on a USB drive.
+A plug-and-play scanner for malware detection and isolation from a USB drive.
 ## Description
 This project is designed for computer systems taken offline due to suspicious file downloads or execution.
 It allows the user to scan a file or directory for known malware.
 Any flagged files will be quarantined in a specified external drive.
 An HTML threat report is saved locally and displayed to the user.
 This program has a console-driven version with dialogue boxes, and an application version compiled into an .exe file.
 Both versions are executable directly from an external USB drive.

 ## Getting Started
 The following steps are to create the executable file, or run the console version.
 ### Installing Python